Operator Shifting for General Noisy Matrix Systems: The Necessity of Conditions

 \section{The Necessity of Conditions}

-In this section, we provide adversarial examples of how violating the conditions in \cref{sec:conditions} can lead to situations where the optimal augmentation factor $\optAugFac$ for $\augMat = \sampMat^{-1}$ is negative.
-This provides a concrete lens of how the group $\gl$ differs from the symmetric positive definite cone $\pdcone$, as such situations are not possible in the SPD case.
+In this section, we provide adversarial examples of how violating the conditions in \cref{sec:conditions} can lead to situations where the optimal shift factor $\optAugFac$ for $\augMat = \sampMat^{-1}$ is negative.
+This provides a concrete lens of how the group $\gl$ differs from the symmetric positive definite cone $\pdcone$, as such situations are not possible in the SPD (symmetric positive definite) case.
 These examples demonstrate how one might use the structure of $\gl$ to construct situations where increasing the ``noise'' in our estimator can actually lead to more accurate results.